 In 2015, however, the FBI announced a plan to phase out SRS by January 1, 2021, and make NIBRS the only format for crime reporting (FBI, 2015).
 By the time of the phase-out, a growing number of states and local agencies were reporting in NIBRS format.
 Still, others have struggled, and NIBRS has yet to achieve full national coverage (Congressional Research Service, 2022).
-In 2020, over 62 percent of eligible law enforcement agencies nationwide reported crime data to the FBI in NIBRS format (FBI, 2021).
+In 2023, 14,039 law enforcement agencies nationwide reported crime data to the FBI in NIBRS format, according to the FBI's Crime Data Explorer.

-The second caveat is that some NIBRS-reporting law enforcement agencies may not have contributed animal cruelty data in 2020.
+The second caveat is that some NIBRS-reporting law enforcement agencies may not have contributed animal cruelty data in 2023.
 As noted above, the FBI first began accepting animal cruelty data in 2016.
 When new crime categories are added, law enforcement agencies may experience delays in collecting and contributing data on such crimes as their systems and policies are updated (Bibel, 2015).